artsy/eigen/HACKS.md

 We can do this better using https://github.com/luggit/react-native-config#ios-1.
 Take a look at https://artsyproduct.atlassian.net/browse/CX-949.

-## react-native-share patch-package

-#### When can we remove this:

-When we make a PR and it's merged about this.

-#### Explanation/Context:

-We need this patch because the lib by itself doesn't set the background colors when we send a backgroundImage, even though Instagram supports it.
-We add it here as a package because we use it.

 ## @react-navigation/core patch-package

 #### When can we remove this: